Drug Addiction and Finding a Drug Rehab Center Near You

 - Aggressive behavior

 Otherwise known as amphetamines and methylphenidates, stimulants are typically used to enhance performance versus getting high or buzzed.
 Most were created to treat mental health disorders like Attention Deficit Hyperactivity Disorder (ADHD) or depression.

-Stimulants provide a boost of dopamine as the central nervous system becomes activated to increase physical and cognitive function.
+Stimulants boost dopamine as the central nervous system activates to increase physical and cognitive function.
 Signs of stimulant addiction include:

 - Dependency and tolerance

 Adderall is a drug to help focus, typically prescribed to people with ADHD, by releasing dopamine and norepinephrine to the brain.
 Dopamine is the “feel good” hormone, while norepinephrine affects the speed of response to stimuli.

 Many become addicted after trying Adderall a few times to study for a test or to complete an important work project.
 Enjoying the focus and productivity, they lose sight of how to function without the drug.